 The best rides for toddlers at Walt Disney World?
 One of the many matters for parents to consider when planning a Disney Vacation.
 Here we answer this common question.

 To which I earn a small commission, at zero cost to you!

 Between 33.7″ (85.5 cm) and 37.0″ (94 cm), the most thrilling ride your toddler will have access to is The Barnstormer and Alien Swirling Saucers.
-This isn’t to say that your children won’t have a great time, because there is so much to see and do at Walt Disney World for little ones, just know that decisions will have to be made in the planning process; rider swap, single rider or skip it altogether?
+This isn’t to say that your toddler won’t have a great time, because there is so much to see and do at Walt Disney World for little ones, just know that decisions will have to be made in the planning process; rider swap, single rider or skip it altogether?

-Best Rides and Shows for Toddlers
+12 of the Best Rides for Toddlers and Some Shows

 Considering that the Magic Kingdom is the best park for toddlers, it goes without saying that the majority of these rides will be within Fantasyland, Magic Kingdom.
 Our list of best Disney rides for toddlers is presented in no particular order, as we have yet to rank them.